EdgarStroh/Portfolio/README.md

 # edgar-stroh – Portfolio Website

-This is the personal portfolio website of **Edgar Stroh**, built with Angular.
+This is the personal portfolio website of me **Edgar Stroh**, built with Angular.
 It showcases selected programming projects and serves as a digital business card.

 🌐 [Visit the live site here](https://edgar-stroh.de/)